 AAT and VCAT are independent forums for hearing appeals against a wide range of government decisions.
 Appeals to these tribunals are brought on their merits, so the tribunal can take a fresh look at the relevant facts and the relevant law and make up its own mind about the matter.
 New evidence or arguments may be taken into account.
 The tribunal can affirm, vary or set aside the decision under review.

-The word “decision” is given an extended meaning under the AAT Act (defined at s 3(3)).
-Under section 25(5) of the AAT Act, and section 4(1)(d) of the VCAT Act, a failure by a decision-maker to act within the prescribed period amounts to a decision.
+The word “decision” is given an extended meaning under the AAT Act (s 3(3)).
+Under the AAT Act (s 25(5)) and the VCAT Act (s 4(2)(d)), a failure by a decision-maker to act within the prescribed period amounts to a decision.
 The VCAT Act (s 126) permits time extensions in certain circumstances.

 In this chapter, references to “the tribunal” refer to both AAT and VCAT, unless otherwise specified.

 The list of which decisions AAT can review is constantly changing.
-The list, and relevant legislation, is available on AAT’s website (www.aat.gov.au/resources/legislation-and-jurisdiction/jurisdiction).
-If you are unsure about whether AAT can review a particular decision, contact AAT’s deputy registrar.
+The list, and relevant legislation, is available on AAT’s website (www.aat.gov.au).
+Make sure you look at the most up-to-date list of reviewable decisions.
+If you are unsure about whether AAT can review a particular decision, contact AAT’s deputy registrar (see “Contacts”).

-On 1 July 2015, the Migration Review Tribunal, the Refugee Review Tribunal, the Social Security Appeals Tribunal, and the FOI review functions of the Office of the Australian Information Commission and the Classification Review Board were merged with the AAT.
+On 1 July 2015, the Migration Review Tribunal, the Refugee Review Tribunal, and the Social Security Appeals Tribunal were merged with the AAT.